CacheTrap: Unveiling a Stealthier Gray-Box Trojan against LLMs

 where $\sigma(\cdot)$ denotes the standard deviation across tokens and samples.
 Larger values indicate layers that introduce stronger distributional shifts and are therefore more sensitive to perturbation.

-We retain the top-scoring layers as our reduced layer subset.
-Layers with high LSS are natural attack points because even small perturbations—such as a single-bit flip in the KV cache—propagate more aggressively through the network.
-Since LSS depends only on generic activation statistics, this selection is task-agnostic and remains consistent across datasets.
+We retain the top-scoring layers (Step-2 of Figure~\ref{fig:method}) as our reduced layer subset to reduce the search space. \textit{Since LSS depends only on generic activation statistics, this selection is task-agnostic and remains consistent across datasets.}